shahriarzame/PersonalWebisteNewVersion/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Freight transport electrification and automation
+- Freight electrification and automation
 - Agent-based simulation (MATSim)
 - Optimization & choice modelling
 - Sustainable urban mobility